devWebs01/Web-Rumah-Kost/README.md

 ## Code of Conduct

-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).
+In order to ensure that the Laravel community is welcoming to all, please review and abide by the [base64:9FhEF3AiTdpLEjXwdzilPMxj7hoDCc+7ANQJ9nrZUCM=](https://laravel.com/docs/contributions#code-of-conduct).

 ## Security Vulnerabilities